EstebanForge/daedalus/docs/workflow-proposal.md

 ---

-*This workflow is designed for Daedalus but can be adapted for other projects.*
+*This workflow is designed for Daedalus.*